ucsf-wynton/wynton-website-hpc/docs/hpc/howto/jupyter.md

 <div class="alert alert-info" role="alert" markdown="1">
-If you use Python via your own Anaconda installation, instead of the Python version provided by {{ site.cluster.name }}, you can launch a Jupyter Notebook using the `jupyter notebook` command from the terminal connected by X2Go, which will also launch the web browser.
+If you use Python via your own Conda installation, instead of the Python version provided by {{ site.cluster.name }}, you can launch a Jupyter Notebook using the `jupyter notebook` command from the terminal connected by X2Go, which will also launch the web browser.